AeroPrep

 Realistic Exam Simulation

-Full timed mock exams that mirror the exact EASA CBT format.
+Full timed mock exams that mirror the EASA CBT format.
 Same question count.
 Same time limits.
 Same 75% pass mark.
-Every exam session is saved to your history so you can track improvement over time.

 Get started in minutes